 A tidbit you hear, nod at, and forget—until you find yourself floating in a glow that blurs the line between ocean and cosmos.

 From the first time I took my camera underwater, particles showing up in my images became one of my greatest frustrations.
-This backscatter is largely out of your control—and while you can mitigate it by getting closer to your subject, fast-moving whales on the hunt don’t offer much room for adjustment.
+This backscatter is largely out of your control.
+And while you can mitigate it by getting closer to your subject, fast-moving whales on the hunt don’t offer much room for adjustment.

 Before boarding the small Zodiac boat each morning, I was told that witnessing a bait ball hunt would make me feel like I was swimming among the stars.
 At the time, it seemed like one of those poetic exaggerations—how often does reality measure up to expectation?